 Improve your branding

 The strongest brands have a consistent (and distinct) message and voice.
-But finding that voice can be difficult when you’re leaning on yourself or multiple team members to finish writing tasks.
+But finding that voice can be difficult when you lean on yourself or multiple team members to finish writing tasks.

 Freelance writers, on the other hand, have experience writing for various brands and adapting their work to your business.
-They’re masters of writing coherent, punchy copy, and know how to represent your brand clearly and powerfully, even when they’re up against a tight word count.
+They’re masters at producing coherent, punchy copy, and know how to represent your brand clearly and powerfully, even when up against a tight word count.

 Save time and move faster

-Think about the last time you wrote a 1,000+ word paper.
+Think about the last time you wrote a paper over 1,000 words.
 How long did it take?
-Your answer probably ranges anywhere between several hours to several days (remember being in school and taking weeks to finish one paper?).
+Probably between several hours and several days.
+(Remember being in school and taking weeks to finish one paper?)

-Now, think about the amount of content you need to produce for your business, including webpages, product listings, emails, and blogs.
-Needless to say, it’s easy to become overwhelmed and fall behind.
+Now, think about the amount of content you need to produce for your business, including web pages, product listings, emails, and blogs; it’s easy to become overwhelmed and fall behind.
 A freelance writer who’s worth their salt can complete the work in less time, while still delivering high-quality results.

 Convert more visitors into sales

-Even after making a sale, your business will leverage content to nurture long-lasting customer relationships.
-Think: re-engagement emails, ads, and special promotions.
-The best freelancers are versatile and can help you optimize each of those interactions.
+Even after making a sale, your business will leverage content to nurture long-lasting customer relationships (think reengagement emails, ads, and special promotions).
+The best freelancers are versatile and can help you optimize each interaction.

 Get an expert opinion

-Don’t forget that freelance writers — especially ones who specialize in eCommerce — are experts in their own right.
-They often possess years of experience working with brands across multiple industries and engaging in various types of projects.
+Remember, freelance writers — especially ones who specialize in eCommerce — are experts in their own right.
+Many possess years of experience working with brands across multiple industries and engaging in various types of projects.

 Faster, more flexible hiring

-One obvious perk of contracting with a freelancer is that you don’t have to go through the process of hiring a full-time employee.
-You also don’t have to constantly manage and supply work for them.
+One obvious perk of contracting with a freelancer is that it removes the process of hiring a full-time employee.
+Additionally, you don’t have to manage and supply work for them constantly.

 Instead, you can hire freelancers on an as-need basis, whether for certain projects or a specified period of time.
-You also have the opportunity to expand contracts as needed rather than having to pay a certain salary from the get-go.
+You’re also able to expand contracts as needed rather than having to pay a certain salary from the get-go.

 What to consider when hiring an eCommerce freelancer

-Once you’ve established your need for a freelancer, you’ll need to build criteria to determine the right candidate.
-This may be the trickiest part of outsourcing work: finding the perfect freelancer for your business.
-Here are some factors to consider.
+Once you’ve decided to hire a freelance writer, you’ll need to establish criteria to determine the right candidate.
+This may be the trickiest part of outsourcing work.
+Here are some factors to consider in your search.

-Copywriters specialize in shorter, persuasive writing, typically for ads or webpages.
-By contrast, content writers focus on longer, educational writing, and are in high demand among companies that maintain blogs or video strategies.
+Copywriters specialize in shorter, persuasive writing, typically for ads or web pages.
+In contrast, content writers focus on longer, educational pieces, and are in high demand among companies that maintain blogs or video strategies.